 I always wanted to say – “Hi!
-My name is Susan, and I am dioramaholic.”
+My name is Maria, and I am dioramaholic.”
 However, I am aware of the type of society we live in now, and I figured that not everyone would get that.
 The thing is that no matter the number of devoted fans all over the globe, the diorama is still just a bunch of letters to many.
 In fact, I didn’t know myself for a while that what I do is called diorama.

 So, what do I do?
 I create the world in its miniature.
 It is amazing how many details there are if you pay closer attention to everything that surrounds you!
 At first sight, the process may seem easy or even boring since with modern technology you can finish any project in a matter of hours.
 I am that kind of person who does not seek easy ways, and all my projects are created manually, with my own hands and my imagination.

 When I realized how important diorama can become in one’s life and how little useful information there is, I decided to share my knowledge with anyone as crazy and obsessed as I am.
 The minute I thought that I understood that proper tutorials are a must and that is what I am going to share in my blog.

 Apart from tutorials, it is important what type of tools you use since a slight mistake in choosing those may result in a complete disaster, so I am going to review those too.